Pumpkin Spice Oatmeal Recipe

 • Delicious: With the taste of homemade pumpkin pie, you’ll want to gobble up every spoonful!

-• Nutritious: This healthy pumpkin oatmeal recipe has beta carotene and vitamin E from pumpkin, plus quick-cooking oats full of fiber, complex carbs, and protein to give you the best start on any morning.
+• Nutritious: This recipe for pumpkin oatmeal has beta carotene and vitamin E from pumpkin, plus quick-cooking oats full of fiber, complex carbs, and protein to give you the best start on any morning.

 Ingredients + Notes

-Gather these simple ingredients to make this easy pumpkin oatmeal from your kitchen.
+Gather these simple ingredients to make this healthy pumpkin oatmeal from your kitchen.
 You probably have everything you need to do it right now!

 • Oats: Old-fashioned oats work beautifully in healthy oatmeal recipes like this.
-With a fast cook time, you’ll be enjoying this breakfast in no time.
+With a fast cooking time, you’ll be enjoying this breakfast in no time.

 • Pumpkin: Leftover pumpkin puree won’t go to waste when you use it to make this pumpkin oatmeal recipe.